The Cook, the Steve, the Gayle, & Her Lover: Plot

 Mr. Frond has Louise in his office to talk about the various items she has brought to disturb her class (the most recent being a shark head reacher/grabber tool).
 He uses a little doll to try and offer guidance counseling but Louise is not amused and gets detention and her grabber confiscated.

 At the burger restaurant, Teddy is jealous that Bob is planning to invite his new "man crush" Steve and his klepto son, Zander, to a dinner party for Gayle and her new man (who she has been on two dates with).
-Bob is eager to try and impress Steve who is mainly trying to make new friends after his divorce, Tina is disappointed that Zander is not a cute teenage boy, and Louise is horrified when it turns out her aunt Gayle's mystery man is her guidance counselor, Mr. Frond.
+Bob is eager to try and impress Steve who is mainly trying to make new friends after his divorce, Tina is disappointed that Zander is not a cute teenage boy, and Louise is horrified when it turns out her aunt Gayle's mystery man is Mr. Frond.

 While none of the Belchers like Mr. Frond, least of all Louise, Bob and Linda tell the kids not to ruin the longest relationship that Gayle has ever had (or Bob's chance to have a nice night with Steve).
 Louise attempts to badmouth him to Gayle but it doesn't work (she loves rules and high-strung people).
 When Louise finds a doll of her aunt in his bag, she hides his gift and tries to scare Aunt Gayle into dumping Mr. Frond with a badly translated song.
 A drunk Mr. Frond finds the doll gift missing and ends up in the bathroom upset and retching from too much wine.

 After Linda threatens Louise with grounding and chores if she doesn't return the doll, the kids find the doll is missing from her hiding spot.
 Louise catches Zander with the doll and he ditches it in the sewer but after a stern look from Tina, Louise decides to rescue the doll using her grabber tool.
 Bob's evening with Steve took a bad turn as well when his cooking gives Steve gastric distress but luckily Teddy comes by, hears what happened, and after passionately defending Bob, he has them hug it out.
 They see Louise take out the doll, explain that it was a gift from Mr. Frond, and give the sewer-soaked doll to Gayle who takes it as a sign they were meant to be.
 She goes up to Mr. Frond and they make out, much to Louise's disgust.